lorenzo-stoakes/learn-prolog-now/notes/06_more_lists.md

 * We will define an important predicate, __append/3__, whose arguments are all lists.

 * Declaratively, __append__ will hold when __L3__ in __append(L1,L2,L3)__ is equal to __L1__
-  and __L2__ appended together, eg.:-
+  and __L2__ appended together.

+E.g.:-

     ?- append([a,b,c],[1,2,3],[a,b,c,1,2,3]).
     true.

-* Obviously, you're more likely to use the predicate procedurally to append two lists together, e.g.:-
+* Obviously, you're more likely to use the predicate procedurally to append two lists together.

+E.g.:-

     ?- append([1,2],[3],R).
     R = [1, 2, 3].